cafe-sur-cour/Zappy/README.md

     The basic documentation fo the project is generated using the doxygen, to run the doxygen executable, please make sure you installed the pdf-latex librairie.
-    To generate the PDF :
+    To generate the PDF you need move the my-zappy-doc, folder out of the repositorie because the Unicode emojis used make the generation fails, then execute this :

     ./generateDoc.sh

+    After that you can move back the folder in the documentation folder.

 ## Commit norm :